All about the brand settings

 Screenshot 2023-04-17 at 09.27.54

-• Headers — set the different levels for headers in your content.
-There are four different levels to set (H1, H2, H3, and H4).
+• Headers — Set the different levels for headers in your content (H1, H2, H3, H4)

-• Quote — set the font styling for the use of quotes in your content.
+• Quote — Set the font styling for quotes in your content

-• Numbered list — set the font styling for the use of numbered lists in your content.
+• Numbered list — Set the font styling for numbered lists in your content

-• Bulleted list — set the font styling for the use of bulleted lists in your content.
+• Bulleted list — Set the font styling for bulleted lists in your content

-💡The default font sizes, as set in the Brand Kit or brand settings, are a good starting point.
+💡The default font sizes set in the Brand Kit or brand settings are a good starting point.
 However, you might want to adapt them so they fit your content.
 Learn more here

 8. Buttons